What Is Celiac Disease?

 - Weight loss

-Proper absorption of nutrients is vital for normal growth and development in children; therefore malabsorption during childhood can lead to problems such as a failure to thrive in infants, delayed growth and puberty, and dental enamel defects of permanent teeth.
+Proper absorption of nutrients is vital for normal growth and development in children.
+Celiac symptoms during childhood can lead to malabsorption problems such as:

 - Anemia (decreased red blood cell count)